aunmesh/HomePage/content/post/Monty-Hall.md

 ### A faulty argument that we should not switch
 [Note: We represent Car by **C** and Goat by **G**]<br>
 A faulty argument using probability theory proceeds as follow:
 <br>Upon revelation, by Monty, there is now a 50-50 chance of our door having the car.
 This is because our door can now have either car or goat.
-And since only goat is left, the possibilities are: <br> **C G**, or **G C**.
+And since only goat is left, the possibilities are: <br> **C G**, or **G C** (The first letter in the configuration stands for what is behind the first door and so on).
 Hence there is 1/2 probability for each configuration, and so making a switch does not help.

 ##### Where's the fault?